VirtuaTaker/Survey-Form/README.md

 ### Personal Objectives:
     1. Make a web page using HTML & CSS.
-    2. Meet FreeCodeCamp page requirments.
+    2. Meet freeCodeCamp page requirments.
     3. Practice using GitHub, Git and the Linux terminal.
     4. Practice using Microsoft Visual Studio Code.